-Creating personnel policies and procedures probably doesn't sound as exciting as fundraising or new program development.
+Creating personnel policies and procedures isn't always exciting or fun.
 Even so, policies and procedures are vital documents that define how your organization operates in the nonprofit world.

-- Ensure compliance with employment laws and regulations
+- Ensures compliance with employment laws and regulations

-- Promote fair and consistent treatment of your staff
+- Promotes fair and consistent treatment of your staff

-- Set staff expectations, which helps to maintain morale
+- Sets staff expectations, which helps to maintain morale

-- Offer a measure of legal protection should an employee ever sue for wrongful termination, discrimination or harassment
+- Offers a measure of legal protection should an employee ever sue for wrongful termination, discrimination or harassment

-- Resolve confusion about how tasks get done
+- Resolves confusion about how tasks get done

 Understand how policies and procedures differ